 Alliance manages those dollars as well, creating uniform authorization management of Medicaid and State-funded services and a single point of accountability for all public funding.

 LME stands for Local Management Entity, which is an agency of local government – area authorities or county programs – responsible for managing, coordinating, facilitating and monitoring the provision of mental health, intellectual/development disability and substance abuse services.
-Alliance continues to operate as an LME for Durham and Wake counties under contract with the NC Department of Human Services in addition to its MCO operations.
+Alliance continues to operate as an LME for Durham, Wake and Cumberland counties under contract with the NC Department of Human Services in addition to its MCO operations.

-Alliance works with Cumberland and Johnston Area Authorities to manage the behavioral health and I/DD services for citizens of these counties.
-Cumberland and Johnston have a contract with Alliance to perform certain functions of the Managed Care Organization.
+Alliance works with the Johnston Area Authority to manage behavioral health and I/DD services for citizens of Johnston County.
+Johnston has a contract with Alliance to perform certain functions of the Managed Care Organization.

 The waivers result in stable and predictable Medicaid costs.
 MCOs are paid a determined amount of money each month for each Medicaid consumer and have the responsibility to manage care with that pool of money.
 A goal of managed care is to improve the quality of care while controlling the rate of Medicaid growth and managing care for high-risk/high-cost individuals.